 The Algarve has the most spectacular coastal scenery, steep colourful cliffs and beaches that go on forever.
 Covering the southern coast of Portugal, the region has over 300 days of sunny days in a year, which makes the Algarve a top place to visit in Portugal.
 The cities and towns in Algarve are quite busy during the warmer months.
 And I can totally understand why people love the Algarve.
 The charming towns have a serene and relaxing atmosphere to them, and the region is excellent for people of all ages, families, couples, and solo travellers.

-Portugal is a safe country for solo female travellers.
-I’ve travelled the entire country and felt completely safe.
+- The Algarve is safe for solo female travellers.
 However, you may get a few marriage proposals from overly flirtatious men.
 Ha!
 Or many of them will wink at you and try to get your attention.
 These interactions are as “dangerous” as it gets!
 Ha!

-There are many trains from Lisbon Estação do Oriente station to several cities in the Algarve, including Faro.
+- There are many trains from Lisbon Estação do Oriente station to several cities in the Algarve, including Faro.
 Once you are in Faro, you can take the “Linha do Algarve,” which is the dedicated line going east to west of the Algarve.
-The route reaches Faro in the east and Lagos to the west.

 Want to read this post later?
 Pin it on your Pinterest board!